Student Discipline and Due Process

 shall be heard unless requested by the President.
 When considering the credibility

-- The President’s decision will be final in all cases except expulsions appealed to
+- The President's decision will be final in all cases except expulsions timely appealed

 SEC.
 403: Appeal of President's Disposition